-If you didn’t know this, skilled trades contractors have the highest failure rate for small businesses in the United States, and that’s because so many tradespeople continue to be just tradespeople, instead of being a business manager as well.
+If you didn’t know this, skilled trades contractors have the highest failure rate for small businesses in the United States, and that’s because so many tradespeople continue to be just tradespeople instead of business managers.

-But how or why does that apply to make your company digital?
+But how or why does that apply to making your company digital?

-Well, because the better you are at getting your business in front of people the more they are going to call you, and digital is not only the easiest way to do this but also the cheapest and least time-consuming.
+Well, the better you get your business in front of people, the more they will call you, and digital is not only the easiest way to do this but also the cheapest and least time-consuming.

-Below I’m going to describe what we recommend doing and why we recommend doing it for your HVAC business.
+Below I will describe what we recommend and why we recommend doing it for your HVAC business.

 How and why to get a website for your HVAC business:

-We are obviously biased when it comes to websites because we believe our website builder is perfect for HVAC contractors; it’s cost-effective and comes with more features built-in than any other option on the market.
+We are obviously biased regarding websites because we believe our website builder is perfect for HVAC contractors; it’s cost-effective and comes with more features built-in than any other option on the market.

-Obviously, there are other options, like Wix, Squarespace, and GoDaddy, but when it comes to building a website for your HVAC business, there isn’t another one out there that knows HVAC as well as we do – check out Kelowna HVAC’s website to see what we mean.
+There are other options, like Wix, Squarespace, and GoDaddy, but when building a website for your HVAC business, there isn’t another one out there that knows HVAC as well as we do.

 Why are websites so important for your HVAC company?

-Well, without one, you have a minimal chance of getting either found or hired from people searching on Google, Bing, Yahoo, or any other search engine or local listing platform (Yelp, YellowPages, etc.).
+Well, without one, you have a minimal chance of getting found or hired by people searching on Google, Bing, Yahoo, or any other search engine or local listing platform (Yelp, YellowPages, etc.).

-It’s also hard for you to improve your advertising strategies over time because without a website to send people to, your Facebook or Google pixels won’t be able to track who’s familiar or interested in your business.
+It’s also hard for you to improve your advertising strategies over time because, without a website to send people to, your Facebook or Google pixels won’t be able to track who’s familiar with or interested in your business.

-And if you are asking why would that matter just ask yourself this; why would I want to buy a company that only gets customers when they advertise when I could just do that myself…
+And if you are asking why that matter, just ask yourself this; why would I want to buy a company that only gets customers when they advertise when I could just do that myself…